The Unhelpers: Never out of Style

 I was sorting through stuff from the move, trying to clear out the filing cabinet (oh the paper!) even though I should’ve done all that before we left.
 I came across some things from a unit I worked at many, many years ago.
 We had a civilian boss.
 A nice lady but a workaholic who had sacrificed her health to her job and in exchange got to wear a medical alert bracelet.
 She was energetic and she got things done.

 I’m not a problematic employee.
 There’s no drama and a pretty high output; I’m reliable, I show up on time and I don’t air my dirty laundry to my coworkers.
 One day I had to leave for an appointment that got pushed up following a cancellation.
 My boss was nowhere to be found so I told one of my coworkers that I was going to be gone for a couple of hours.
 When I returned she was furious.
 Why hadn’t I told her?
 I explained that it popped up at the last minute.
-I could understand what she was so worried but everything was up-to-date.
+I could understand why she was worried but everything was up-to-date.
 She said I should’ve emailed her, I could leave a note on her desk next time.
 I had to find her or contact her at all costs and let her know.

 She was really angry with me and what bothered me the most was it was as if she thought I’d tried to trick her.
 As if I’d tried to sneak out for a couple of hours on company time.
 It wasn’t the case.
 I would make up for it.
 But that’s not the issue, or the goal of this blog.
 You may agree with me, or with her, regardless.